Supreme Court ruling brings bitterness for borrowers counting on student loan forgiveness

 “Damned if you do, damned if you do, because you’re going to be racking up debt no matter what,” she said.

-Associated Press writers Cheyanne Mumphrey in Phoenix, Claire Savage in Chicago and Collin Binkley in Washington, D.C., contributed to this report.
+Claire Savage in Chicago and Collin Binkley in Washington, D.C., contributed to this report.
 Ma reported from Washington and Lurye from New Orleans.